AlihanCoskun/shoppingCardTutorial/README.md

 # Shopping Card Tutorial

-This tutorial includes products and shopping card.
+This tutorial includes a React with TS app for displaying products and shopping card.
 The tutorial is developed only for learning purpose.

 ## Vite